How to pay Zakat on business assets

 I have two queries related to Zakat calculation.

-1. I have invested an amount of RO7500.000 in an existing hotel/restaurant business on profit and loss sharing basis.
+- I have invested an amount of RO7500.000 in an existing hotel/restaurant business on a profit and loss sharing basis.
 I have been offered a 15 percent profit share in the total business.
 Is Zakat to be paid on this amount of RO7500.000 every year or on its profit only?

-2. I am buying a plot of land with an intention of building a house at this moment and may sell to buy another better land for the same purpose in future.
-I have paid 75% advance at the moment and in few month time when I go home, I will get it registered by paying remaining 25% amount.
+- I am buying a plot of land with an intention of building a house at this moment and may sell to buy another better land for the same purpose in future.
+I have paid 75% advance at the moment and in a few months when I go home, I will get it registered by paying the remaining 25% amount.
 My question- Is Zakat payable on 75% advance paid; or on 25% balance amount with me?

 Are you actually a 15% shareholder?
 If so you will pay Zakat on the net profit that is left over on your Zakat anniversary from what you receive.
 You also need to calculate the Zakatable assets of the underlying hotel/restaurant business and then pay your share of the Zakat. e.g. if there is RO100,000.000 of cash in the business then you need to pay Zakat on 15% of that amount which is 2.5% of RO15,000.000

 - If management is paying for the shareholders already then nothing to worry about apart from the net profit proceeds.

 - If your intention with the land is simply to hold onto it for now then all you need to pay Zakat on is the cash you have with you, unless the payment of the 25% is contractually obligated upon you – in this case there is no Zakat to pay, i..e you can deduct the outstanding balance from your Zakatable assets before you calculate your Zakat liability.